unphased/save-load-lat-cond/README.md

 Note: when `consume=false`, the loader still advances an internal per-queue cursor so repeated runs move forward instead of reusing the same first item.

-After it runs, the node UI shows the remaining unread items (timestamps) plus the queue size before/after the load.
+After it runs, the node UI shows a `Queue` widget with the remaining unread items (timestamps) plus the queue size before/after the load.

 The load node also exposes a `cursor` widget/output (0-based index of the next unread item in the current sorted list):
 - `cursor=-1` uses the internal per-queue cursor (default behavior)